Lake Peipus: Topography and hydrography

 The relief of the bottom is uniform and flat, gradually rising near the shores and covered with silt, and in some places with sand.
 The deepest point of 15.3 m is located in Warm Lake, 300 m from the coast.

 The lake is well-flowing, with the annual inflow of water equal to about half of the total water volume.

 The lake water is fresh, with a low transparency of about 2.5 m due to plankton and suspended sediments caused by the river flow.
 Water currents are weak 5–9 cm/s; generally induced by wind, so stop when it ceases.
 However, during the spring flood, there is a constant surface current from north to south.

 Because of the shallow depth, the lake quickly warms and cools.
 Water temperature reaches 25–26 C in July.
-The lakes freeze in late November to early December, and it thaws in late April to early May, first Warm Lake and Lake Pskov, and then Lake Peipus.
-However, due to recent climate changes, Lake Peipus has now commonly started to freeze later into December and thaw much earlier in April.
+The lakes freeze in late November to early December, and they thaw in late April to early May, first Warm Lake and Lake Pskov, and then Lake Peipus.
+However, due to recent climate changes, Lake Peipus has now commonly started to freeze later in December and thaw much earlier in April.